Trump’s Lawyers Claim He Can’t Be Sued For Sexual Misconduct While President

 — Inquisitr News (@theinquisitr) March 25, 2017

-The defense is being called bizarre, since it did not work for former President Clinton.
+The defense is being called bizarre since it did not work for former President Clinton.
 Whether the tactic will also fall flat for President Trump over charges of alleged unwanted sexual advances remains to be seen.
-Zervos claimed that Mr. Trump tried to kiss her twice and allegedly sexually assaulted her in a hotel room in 2007 with “disgusting touching,” going on to call her a liar in public via social media years later.
+Zervos claimed that Mr. Trump tried to kiss her twice and allegedly sexually assaulted her in a hotel room in 2007 with “disgusting touching” and going on to call her a liar in public via social media years later.
 It’s a big legal move that could cast an even bigger shadow over President Trump’s coming days or years in the White House.

 It’s a notion that has The Atlantic asking, “Is President Trump Above the Law?”

 Whether President Trump will have the lawsuit dismissed for at least four years, or have to deal with the lawsuit sooner than Mr. Trump would like should be revealed when a judge rules on the coming legal maneuvers.
-Folks on social media are already weighing in on the issue, as seen from some of the sample commentary below.
+Folks on social media are already weighing in on the issue, as seen from some of the sample comments below.

 “Nope, Trump should not be above the law… Summer Zervos’s case should be heard.”